Support Programs for Students 2018-19

-Mrs. Battaglia will be available in the 2nd floor cafeteria during FLEX to work with IEP and 504 students who need help with organization and study skills.
+Ms. Llewellyn will be available in the 3rd floor cafeteria during FLEX to work with IEP and 504 students who need help with organization and study skills.
 Students will be referred through the GAPS team.

 Upon request, teachers are willing to work with students at the end of the school day.
-Please talk to your teacher if you need help in their class.
+Please talk to your teacher if you need help in his or her class.

 Counselors are available to students every day and throughout the summer to assist with college and career planning, personal counseling, issues that may arise in the community, problem solving and academic supports, and scheduling.

 7. Peer Facilitators

 Peer Facilitators are available through the School Counseling Office.
 Students may request to meet with a peer for everyday personal problems or for mediations between students when conflicts arise.
 Peer facilitators have been trained to help other students identify their problems as well as discover strategies to solve them.
 Peer facilitators can assist in career exploration as well.

 Owl Support provides flexible options for students who may be struggling academically.
 In special circumstances, eligible students will be referred through the GAPS team.
 Online courses and tutoring support are some of the services offered.
 Owl Support is available all four MODS.
 Ms. Berkowitz is located in the front portable at extension 2246.

 9. Help from Carroll County Public Library (AskUSNow)

 Get answers from a person, not a machine; info experts 24/7. www.askusnow.info